sr-lab/hoogle_plus/README.md

-This readme contains information about the contents of this docker image.
+This README contains information about the contents of this docker image.

 # Overview

-* This **Docker image** contains the artifcat of the paper
+* This **Docker image** contains the artifact of the paper
-  > Hoogle⋆: Constants and λ-abstractions in Petri-net-based Synthesis using Symbolic Execution
+  > Henrique Botelho Guerra, João F. Ferreira, and João Costa Seco, Hoogle⋆: Constants and λ-abstractions in Petri-net-based Synthesis using Symbolic Execution, in 37th European Conference on Object-Oriented Programming (ECOOP 2023), LIPIcs, Vol.~263, 2023. <https://doi.org/10.4230/LIPIcs.ECOOP.2023.38>
 * The image contains:
   - the **Haskell source code of Hoogle⋆**, the extension of Hoogle+, which is already compiled and ready to use;
-  - a script to run the expriments described in Section 5 of the paper, generating tables 3 and 4 of the paper;
+  - a script to run the experiments described in Section 5 of the paper, generating tables 3 and 4 of the paper;
   - and, for evaluation purposes, it also includes the two versions of Hoogle (the original one, and the version that supports input-output examples) already compiled and ready to use.

 * The artifact is functional, reusable, and available.